JonathanYiv/sample_app/README.md

 ### Chapter 12: Password Reset

 1. Password Resets can be modeled as a resource and used similarly to sessions and account activations.

+### Chapter 13: User Microposts

+1. Rails supports multi-key indices.

+2. Scopes take anonymous functions as arguments using the stabby lambda syntax.

+3. Fixtures support associations.

+4. CarrierWave is a useful gem for uploading and resizing images.